jaanga/jaanga.github.io/home/r4/readme.md

 <!--  a descriptive picture of a desired future state -->

 * So much of what people do is informed by the tradition of paper.
 Let's disrupt some of those notions
+* Let's make magic happen - and also know what's happening behind the curtain

 ## Projects

+_Years indicate latest date when significant effort was made_

 * [![nerbous]( http://jaanga.github.io/home/images/simplitechture-05-nerbous-240x180.png )<br>Demo]( http://jaanga.github.com/demo ) 2015
-	* Links to just the good stuff - nothing more - a collection of fun scripts built to work on your mobile device
+	* Links to just the good stuff - nothing more - the collection of fun scripts - built to work on your mobile device

 * [ ![star-spotter-screen-stars-1024x768.jpg]( http://jaanga.github.io/outer-space/star-spotter/images/star-spotter-screen-stars-1024x768.jpg =240x180 )<br>Outer Space]( http://jaanga.github.io/outer-space/ ) 2015
-	* Explore the surface of the Moon and Mars in 3D - and much more
+	* Explore the surfaces of the Moon and Mars in 3D - and much more
 	* Gigabytes of formerly quite difficult to access digital elevation data transformed into CORS-enable PNG heightmap files

 * [![SP500]( http://jaanga.github.io/home/images/sp500-r2-240x180.png )<br>SP500]( http://jaanga.github.io/sp500/index.html ) 2015